 The Trans NB Health Care CPA program is not a full-time degree granting program.
 Therefore, international students enrolled in the Trans NB Health Care CPA program are not eligible for a F-1 or J-1 student visa.
 If applicants are not a U.S. Citizen or U.S. Permanent Resident but do not need a F-1 or J-1 student visa because they have another visa status (i.e. employment or diplomatic), applicants will need to contact Columbia University's International Students & Scholars Office (ISSO), to confirm that their visa will allow them to enroll as a student.

 International students need to prepare some additional admissions materials along with the rest of their applications:

-Nursing Credential Evaluation: If you have a nursing credential from outside the United States, you will need to have your credentials evaluated.
-Please visit CGFNS International, Inc. to obtain an evaluation.
+If you have a nursing credential from outside the United States, you will need to have your credentials evaluated.
+Please visit CGFNS International to obtain an evaluation.

 Unfortunately, international students are not eligible to apply for federal loans to cover their program's cost of attendance.
 Additionally, at this time the School of Nursing scholarships are only for students that are also eligible for federal aid (i.e. U.S. citizens and permanent residents).
 International students can use personal and family resources, private lenders, or external grants/scholarships to fund their education.
 Suggested private lenders information is available on the Columbia Student Financial Services website.

-CUMC's International Students and Scholars Office-CUMC (ISSO-CUMC) provides advice and counseling to international students on housing, financial issues, visas, extensions of stay, work permission, temporary departure from the United States, transfer from Columbia to another school, and termination of study.
-Learn more at the International Students and Scholars Office-CUMC website.
+CUIMC's International Students and Scholars Office-CUIMC (ISSO-CUIMC) provides advice and counseling to international students on housing, financial issues, visas, extensions of stay, work permission, temporary departure from the United States, transfer from Columbia to another school, and termination of study.
+Learn more at the International Students and Scholars Office-CUIMC website.